jharwell/sierra/docs/src/plugins/proc/imagize.rst

   ``foobar/swarm-distribution`` under ``main.run_metrics_leaf`` then all files
-  within that directory must be named according to ``foobar/swarm-distribution/swarm-distributionXXXXX.<ext>``, where ``XXXXX`` is any length numeric prefix (possibly preceded by an underscore or dash), and ``<ext>`` is any extension supported by the currently selected :ref:`storage plugin <plugins/storage>`.
+  within that directory must be named according to ``foobar/swarm-distribution/swarm-distributionXXXXX.<ext>``, where ``XXXXX`` is any length numeric prefix (possibly preceded by an underscore or dash).
+  ``<ext>`` is any extension supported by the currently selected :ref:`storage plugin <plugins/storage>`.